bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="2.15 Getting the CSS Ready." />
 </p>

-Now that you&apos;ve created the tabbed interface using jQuery, we&apos;re going to create that exact same tabbed interface using plain JavaScript.
+<p>Now that you&apos;ve created the tabbed interface using jQuery, we&apos;re going
+to create that exact same tabbed interface using plain JavaScript.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 243. tabbed interface with plain javascript (144) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">